 As an athlete, you need to ensure you get enough protein in your diet.
 Protein for athletes is essential for building and repairing muscle tissue while maintaining a healthy weight.
 But there are some forms of protein that perform better than others - so which have the most benefits?

-In this article we check out the best protein for athletes, and then dive into the best way to take protein for optimal results.
+In this article, we will discuss why protein is so important for athletes, what the best protein for athletes is, and the best way to take protein for optimal results.

 Whey protein is a type of protein for athletes that is derived from milk.
 It is one of the most popular types of protein for athletes on the market, and it is often used by bodybuilders and other athletes.

 Whey protein is a complete protein, which means that it contains all of the essential amino acids that your body needs.
-The unfortunate downside to whey protein is that it is infamous for being hard to digest, and a whey protein upset stomach happens all too often.
+The downside to whey protein is that it is hard to digest, so you could be left with a whey protein upset stomach even if you aren’t lactose intolerant.

 Casein protein is another type of protein that comes from milk.
 Unlike whey protein, casein is not a complete protein, so it does not contain all of the essential amino acids.
 Casein is also slower to digest than whey protein.